Purple Monkey Dishwasher

 Do we unknowingly embellish our own experiences?

 Quite often when someone has a paranormal experience, you tell your fellow investigators about it.
-I mean who better to understand what you have just experience than a fellow investigator?
+I mean who better to understand what you have just experienced than a fellow investigator?
 It is usually not long after the event and you are high on adrenaline and you are excited.
 You may have not had a chance to sit and think about what has just happened.
 I know when something happens to me, while I do question things, it isn't until the excitement dies down that I start putting my rational hat on and really think about what has happened and what it could be.
 In my excitement of telling my colleagues about what is happening, am I slightly embellishing the facts?
 Was a simple knock now a loud bang?
 Was a strange feeling suddenly a burst of anxiety?
 There are many ways that you can subtly embellish a story and not even realize.
 As you retell the story more and more, a small detail can change slightly.
-Much like in a game of Chinese whisper if you compare your story a few weeks later to what it was originally, is it exactly the same?
+Much like in a game of Chinese whispers, if you compare your story a few weeks later to what it was originally, is it exactly the same?
 Our memory also tends to believe these embellishment.
 We know about false memories and what they can do to our perception of past events.
 While we may unknowingly begin embellishing our stories, are we also believing these embellishments?

 Paranormal talk through Chinese whispers